mesopelagique/CollectionUtils/README.md

 Transform any input into collection.
 If already a collection return it.

+## collection_entries

+Transform any collection into a collection of entries ie. object with key and value like `OB Entries`.
+Key is index, and value is the value at this index.

 ## collection formula

 Use `Formula` with collection functions like `map`, `reduce`, etc..